Pyotr Petrovitch Luzhin

-Disappearing subplots are actually kind of fun and amusing, at least to us.
-The novel is complicated enough without having to deal with a climactic Luzhin scene.
+Disappearing subplots are actually kind of fun, at least to us.
+They are, after all, a bit like the way life actually goes.
+And this novel is complicated enough without having to deal with a climactic Luzhin scene.
 Since he's human, we can still imagine that life will force him to change and stop being so nasty and critical and snobby—and to stop taking advantage of women.
-But who knows?
-Maybe he won't change.
-Or maybe he's a Svidrigaïlov in training and his change will come in another ten or so years.
-What do you think?